8bawi/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 EKS(Elastic Kubernetes Service) Nodes: Responsible for running the workload on the cluster.

-VPC: Responsible for providing the IP CIDR for Resources to be Dynamically assigned one a resource is created.
+VPC(Virtual Private Cloud): Responsible for providing the IP CIDR for Resources to be Dynamically assigned one a resource is created.

 ALB (Application Load Balancer): Responsible for routing the requests from Internet to application attached to the ALB.